pyeventsourcing/eventsourcing/README.md

 ### Forthcoming features

+* Collections

     * List-based collections

     * Set-based collections

     * Base class for collections

 * Stored event repository to persist stored events in a file using a very simple file format